gitberry/hyperspectral1/README.md

 # hyperspectral

-This is a collaborative git repo with Dave Halstead on a project codenamed hyperspectral
+This is a collaborative git repo with Dave Halstead and Leila Benmerrouche on project "hyperspectral"

 IT IS PUBLIC - No private IP to be placed here.